AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline.md

     >[!NOTE]
     >
-    > The process to add or remove labels happens asynchronously, so you can continue working on other files in the Editor.
+    > The process to add or remove labels happens asynchronously, so you can continue working on other files.
 Once the label is added or removed, a pop-up message is displayed confirming that the label has been added or removed, and you also receive an Inbox notification for the same.

 * **Edit properties** of an existing static baseline that you have set while creating the baseline.
 * Export the snapshot of a baseline in a Microsoft Excel file with the **Export Baseline** option.